Konnektid/konnektid-logger/README.md

-# javascript/node module boilerplate
+# konnektid-logger

-Opinionated javascript template to build module in javascript and module.
-This boilerplate is used internally at Konnektid in its own code.
+A module for logging events, logging errors and debugging in Konnektid